The Home Defense Carbine

 The advantages of an Ar-15 carbine over a phone:

-A phone sends the police racing to your home within minutes to draw artistic chalk lines around a body.
+A phone sends the police racing to your home within minutes to draw chalk lines around a body.

 An AR-15 carbine is better than a pistol.